tom-youngblood/tom-youngblood/README.md

 👋 Hey!
-I’m @tom-youngblood, a Data Analyst/Data Engineer at CoEfficient Labs, a PPC marketing/growth hacking startup.
+I’m @tom-youngblood, a software engineer specializing in data and AI/ML/DL at CoEfficient Labs, a PPC marketing/growth hacking startup.

 🎓 Educational Background: I hold a Masters Degree Data Science from DU and a Bachelors Degree in Economics from USC.